Cummings Coaches

 • applicants that have not received a prior award through Cummings’ primary annual grant program (smaller awards, such as through Cummings Community Giving, are not disqualifying).

-To ensure a diverse pool of applicants for this program, the Foundation highly encourages requests from Black- and Brown-led nonprofits.
+To ensure a diverse pool of applicants for this program, the Foundation highly encourages requests from from Black- and Brown-led nonprofits led by historically underrepresented groups.

 Who are the coaches and how much time will they dedicate?

-The coaches, listed below, are community volunteers who have previously served on a Cummings grant selection committee and are very familiar with both the Foundation and its selection process.
+The coaches are community volunteers who have previously served on a Cummings grant selection committee and are very familiar with both the Foundation and its selection process.
+The list below shows the diverse backgrounds and knowledge that prior Cummings Coaches have brought to this program.

 • Adele Fleet Bacowfounder, Community Partners Consultants